 Art is the Flower.
 Life is the Green Leaf.
 Let every artist strive to make his flower a beautiful living thing, something that will convince the world that there may be, there are, things more precious, more beautiful - more lasting than life itself.

 Charles Rennie Mackintosh is Scotland’s most celebrated architect and designer of the 20th century.
-His work and legacy is celebrated across Glasgow, where he left a beautiful and lasting mark on the city.
+2018 is the 150th anniversary of his birth so come and celebrate his work and legacy across Glasgow, where he left a beautiful and lasting mark on the city.
 Come and admire his work for yourself.

 It was clear from an early age that Charles Rennie Mackintosh was bursting with talent.
 Born in Glasgow, he had a flair for drawing and design, and as a young man he embarked on his illustrious career with an architectural apprenticeship and evening classes at the Glasgow School of Art.
 He won several awards for his work, including the prestigious Alexander Thomson Travelling Studentship, which took him on an architectural tour of Italy.